sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/releasing_browser_extensions.md

    1. Increment the `Version` & `Build` numbers.
 You can find the current numbers on the [App Store Connect page](https://appstoreconnect.apple.com/apps/1543262193/appstore/macos/version/deliverable).
 1. Select the target `Sourcegraph for Safari Extension`.
    1. Increment the `Version` & `Build` numbers.
 You can find the current numbers on the [App Store Connect page](https://appstoreconnect.apple.com/apps/1543262193/appstore/macos/version/deliverable).
 1. Open `Assets.xcassets` from the file viewer and select `AppIcon`.
 We need to upload the 512x512px & 1024x1024px version icons for the Mac Store.
-Drag & drop the files from `TODO: file path` to the corresponding slots.
+Drag & drop the files from [Drive](https://drive.google.com/drive/folders/1JCUuzIrpNrZP_uNqpel2wq0lwdRBkVgZ) to the corresponding slots.
 1. On the menu bar, navigate to `Product > Achive`.
 Once successful, the Archives modal will appear.
 If you ever want to re-open this modal, you can do so by navigating to the `Window > Organizier` on the menu bar.
 1. With the latest build selected, click on the `validate` button.
 1. Choose `SOURCEGRAPH INC` from the dropdown and click `next`.
 1. Make sure uploading the symbols is checked and click `next`.
 1. Make sure automatically managing the signing is checked and click `next`.
-   1. If this is your first time signing the package, `TODO: make sure to import signatures from 1pwd (https://help.apple.com/xcode/mac/current/#/dev154b28f09)`
+   1. If this is your first time signing the package, you need to create your own local distribution key.
 1. Once the validation is complete, click on the `Distribute App`.
 1. Make sure `App Store Connect` is selected and click `next`.
 1. Make sure upload is selected and click `next`.